jsw-fnal/singlebar2/README.md

 # Single Bar

-GEANT4-based simulation of a single bar for DualReadout purpose.
+GEANT4-based simulation of a single bar or small matrix for DualReadout calorimeter studies.

+Note: this code is based on the GEANT4 version 9 releases.
+The optical photon tracing and scintiallor (material) description APIs are modified in the version 10 releases.
+This this code  will require several code updates for version 10 compatibility.

+## Requirements
+The only requirement to run this code out of the box is to have a working installation of [cvmfs](https://cernvm.cern.ch/fs/).

-## Installing
+## Set up

 The following works on the UVa NAS1 server:
 ```bash